shaojwa/prog/statement.md

 #### 为了 in order to
 but size must still be greater than zero, in order to ensure backward compatibility when new epoll applications are run on older kernels.

+#### 处于什么原因 for sth reasons
+When  used as an edge-triggered interface, for performance reasons，it is possible to add the file descriptor inside the epoll interface.